This story begins with a priest… You heard that right! A priest.

 I could not find any inspiration in the idea of progressing to a 9 to 5 office job in my home country.
 Honestly, part of me thought that this was just the way adulting was supposed to be.
 As if being a student was truly the best years of our lives; anything after would be straight-up adult boring.

 Fortunately, after a great online interview, the design team at a large New York advertising agency decided they’d like me over for an internship.
-Yes, now this was starting to sound like an adventure!
+Now the opportunity was starting to sound like an adventure!

 Unfortunately, the US Immigration policies wouldn’t allow this to happen.
 So, they transferred my internship to the London office instead where I would end up spending almost two years gaining industry experience.